BrianMwas/crud/README.md

-# FastAPI Auth0 Machine-to-Machine Authentication
+# FastAPI Auth0 Machine-to-Machine Authentication with Resource Permissions

-This project demonstrates how to implement machine-to-machine (M2M) authentication with Auth0 in a FastAPI application.
+This project demonstrates how to implement machine-to-machine (M2M) authentication with Auth0 in a FastAPI application, along with a permission system that allows both resource owners and Auth0 M2M applications with specific permissions to access model instances.

 ## Setup